OiMenina/Simmering-ideas/README.md

 # Simmering-ideas
-New concepts for contemplation and rework
+New concepts for contemplation and rework.